Learning how to find investors for a small business doesn’t have to be as stressful as you think.

 Note that many VCs will want to be involved with your board if you have one.
 This takes some of your power away.
 Also, if the company doesn’t perform, VCs could vote for new leadership to run your business.

-Many companies open up a “seed round” of investments to raise money for early-stage expenses.
-This is your initial chance to find potential investors who can provide a large chunk of the funding you need.
+Many companies open a “seed round” of investments to raise money for early-stage expenses.
+This is an entrepreneur’s initial chance to find potential investors who can provide a large chunk of the funding needed to get the business going.

 Usually, a seed round ends with businesses raising large amounts of money, albeit with a price.
 This option likely will require you to give up a good bit of equity in your business.